 This brilliant wedding day ends with me filming a fire-dancer show, followed by an amazing fireworks display.

-What a day, really amazing from start to finish and a real privilege to film.
+What a day, really amazing from start to finish and a real privilege to film at this wonderful venue for a wedding.
 Congratulations to Kate and Markos!

 Here’s a selection of wedding photos taken from the wedding film.
 Enjoy!